-Potchefstroom Campus on part-time basis; Afrikaans medium; Saturday mornings;
+Potchefstroom Campus on part-time basis; English; Saturday mornings;

 Vaal Campus on part-time basis; English medium; Monday afternoons;

-The minimum duration and maximum duration of the MBA programme are respectively two continuous academic years.
+The minimum duration and maximum duration of the MBA programme are respectively two and three continuous academic years.

-Admission to the MBA programme is subjected to strict criteria and in accordance with fully accredited business schools in South Africa.
-Applicants should be in possession of the following requirements:
+Admission to the MBA programme is subjected to strict criteria and in accordance with accredited business schools and best practices.
+MBA applicants must be in the possession of the following minimum requirements:

-- a recognised four-year degree qualification (or equivalent) on NQF level 8.
+A recognized 4-year professional degree qualification on NQF-level 8.
 Any international qualification must be verified by the South African Qualification Authority (SAQA).
-This verification process is the responsibility of the applicant and not that of the NWU; or
+This verification process is the sole responsibility of the applicant; and/or

-- an honours degree on NQF level 8; or
+an honours degree on NQF level 8; and/or

-- a post-graduate diploma on NQF level 8;
+a Post-Graduate Diploma (PGDip) on NQF level 8; and

 The NWU Business School MBA has been accredited by the Association of MBAs (AMBA).
 For our students it is a guarantee that they receive business training of the highest international standards.